-- Is an identifiable part of our personal, social, health and economic (PSHE) education curriculum, which has planned, timetables lessons across all the stages. - Is taught by staff regularly trained in RSE and PSHE (with expert visitors invited in to enhance and supplement the programme where appropriate) - Works in partnership with parents and carers, informing them about what their children will be learning and about how they can contribute at home. - Delivers lessons where pupils feel safe and encourages participation by using a variety of teaching approaches with opportunities to develop critical thinking and relationship skills and provides a framework for sensitive discussions. - Is based on reliable sources of information, including about the law and legal rights, and distinguishes between fact and opinion. - Promotes safe, equal, caring and enjoyable relationships and discusses real-life issues appropriate to the age and stage of pupils, including friendships, families, consent, relationship abuse, sexual exploitation and safe relationships online - Gives a positive view of human sexuality, with honest and medically accurate information, so that pupils can learn about their bodies and sexual and reproductive health in ways that are appropriate to their age and maturity - Gives pupils opportunities to reflect on values and influences such as from peers, media, faith and culture) that may shape their attitudes to relationships and sex, and nurtures respect for different views. - Includes learning about how to get help and treatment from sources such as the school nurse and other health and advice services, including relatable information online - Fosters gender equality and LGBT+ (lesbian, gay, bisexual, trans) equality and challenges all forms of discrimination in RSE lessons and in every day school life. - Meets the needs of all pupils with their diverse experiences including those with special educational needs and disabilities to help them stay safe. - Seeks pupils' views about RSE so that teaching can be made relevant totheir real lives and assessed and adapted as their needs change. - Is committed to promoting equality and respect, including all protected characteristics, and is informed by the Church of England document 'Valuing All God's Children'.
+- Is an identifiable part of our personal, social, health and economic (PSHE) education curriculum, which has planned, timetables lessons across all the stages. - Is taught by staff regularly trained in RSE and PSHE (with expert visitors invited in to enhance and supplement the programme where appropriate) - Works in partnership with parents and carers, informing them about what their children will be learning and about how they can contribute at home. - Delivers lessons where pupils feel safe and encourages participation by using a variety of teaching approaches with opportunities to develop critical thinking and relationship skills and provides a framework for sensitive discussions. - Is based on reliable sources of information, including about the law and legal rights, and distinguishes between fact and opinion. - Promotes safe, equal, caring and enjoyable relationships and discusses real-life issues appropriate to the age and stage of pupils, including friendships, families, consent, relationship abuse, sexual exploitation and safe relationships online - Gives a positive view of human sexuality, with honest and medically accurate information, so that pupils can learn about their bodies and sexual and reproductive health in ways that are appropriate to their age and maturity - Gives pupils opportunities to reflect on values and influences (such as from peers, media, faith and culture) that may shape their attitudes to relationships and sex, and nurtures respect for different views. - Includes learning about how to get help from sources such as the school nurse and other health and advice services, including relatable information online - Fosters gender equality and LGBTQ+ (lesbian, gay, bisexual, trans, questioning, other) equality and challenges all forms of discrimination in RSE lessons and in every day school life. - Meets the needs of all pupils with their diverse experiences including those with special educational needs and disabilities to help them stay safe. - Seeks pupils' views about RSE so that teaching can be made relevant to their real lives and assessed and adapted as their needs change.